-Staff recommends that the Planning Commission find that the PCD Findings have been met, determine that the proposed zoning district map amendment is consistent with and conforms to the adopted General Plan, and make a recommendation to City Council for approval of a zoning district map amendment from Planned Community District with P-C comparable Commercial Office District (P-C C-O) to Planned Community District with P-C comparable Multiple-family Residential District (P-C R-5), including an amendment to the Silverstone development plan and amendment to the
+- 1. Adopt Ordinance No. 4650 for a zoning district map amendment from Planned Community District with P-C comparable Commercial Office District (P-C C-O) to Planned Community District with P-C comparable Multiple-family Residential District (P-C R-5), including an amendment to the Silverstone development plan and amendment to the Silverstone Land Use Budget to allow R-5 zoning on this site and increase the overall number of residential units in the Silverstone PCD from 976 units to 1,076 units, for a new 100-unit townhome community on a +/- 16.3-acre site located at 22602 N. 74th Street. - 2.
+Adopt Resolution No. 13248 to declare "Aria at Silverstone Development Plan" as a public record.

-Planning Commission Report | Aria at Silverstone

-Silverstone Land Use Budget to increase the overall number of residential units in the Silverstone PCD from 976 units to 1,076 units, for a new 100-unit townhome community on a +/- 16.3-acre site located at 22602 N. 74th Street, per the attached stipulations.